 Mouth sores at least 3 times within a year and at least 2 of these:

-You may have a pathergy skin test.
+A pathergy skin test may be used.
 The skin is pricked with a small needle.
-If you have Behcet disease, a bump will develop at the site of the skin prick.
-However, this test is not conclusive.
-Many people with the disease do not have a reaction to the skin prick.
+If a bump develops at the site of the skin prick, it could mean Behcet disease.
+However, many people with the disease do not have a reaction to the skin prick.